ETHOS-Labs-LLC/BYOS/docs/cfs.md

 ![alt text](cfs-media/image-33.png)

 NASA's Core Flight System (cFS) is a platform for spacecraft flight software development.
-It's designed to be a highly reusable, scalable, and configurable system that can support various spaceflight missions, including satellites, spacecraft, and other space-related applications.
-The cFS consists of a core set of reusable software components known as the Core Flight Executive (cFE), which provides the infrastructure for building flight software applications.
-These applications can perform various functions such as data collection, spacecraft control, and communication.
+It's designed to be a highly reusable, scalable, and configurable system that can support various spaceflight missions, including satellites, spacecraft, and other space-related applications. cFS consists of a core set of reusable software components known as the Core Flight Executive (cFE), which provides the infrastructure for building flight software applications.
+These applications can perform various functions such as **data collection**, **spacecraft control**, and **communication**.

-One of the key features of the cFS is its modular architecture, which allows developers to add or modify components according to the specific needs of their mission without altering the core system.
-This modularity and configurability make the cFS a cost-effective and efficient solution for spaceflight software development.
+One of the key features of cFS is its modular architecture, which allows developers to add or modify components according to the specific needs of their mission without altering the core system.
+This modularity and configurability make cFS a cost-effective and efficient solution for spaceflight software development.

-The cFS is released under the NASA Open Source Agreement (NOSA), making it freely available for anyone to use, modify, and distribute.
+cfs is released under the NASA Open Source Agreement (NOSA), making it freely available for anyone to use, modify, and distribute.
 This openness has facilitated a growing community of users and contributors from NASA, other government agencies, industry, and academia, who collaborate to improve and expand the system's capabilities.

-By providing a robust, flexible foundation for flight software development, the cFS supports NASA's missions and objectives in exploring space, advancing our understanding of the universe, and developing the technologies needed for future space exploration.
+By providing a robust, flexible foundation for flight software development, cfs supports NASA's missions and objectives in exploring space, advancing our understanding of the universe, and developing the technologies needed for future space exploration.

 ## Deploying NASA's cFS

-The first satellite you will be deploying will be a instance of cFS running in a Docker container.
+The first satellite you will be deploying will be a instance of **cFS** running in a **Docker** container.
 This is not fully functional or operational but is a great example of what is possible using and open-source, flight proven software, in a virtual environment.

-To get started, you need to pull the cFS Docker container from the Docker Hub, using the following command:
+To get started, you need to pull the **cFS Docker** container from the Docker Hub, using the following command:

 ```
 docker pull hackethos/cfs